taazarel/Voheim/Black Spear.md

 # Naming
 - Titles: The first spear.
 Reddenmark.
 Gedhra's Wounder.
-- Given Names: Redden
+- Given Names: Crimson Scar.
-- Middle Name:
-- Family Name:
-- Maiden Name:
-- Suffix:
-- Alternate Names:
+- Alternate Names: Sepne.
+Magennamil

 # Mental
 ## History
+Has been together with his god for thousands of years.
+Became devastated when seperated for a long time.
 ### Virtues & Taboos
+Focus
+Calmness
+Sadism
 ### Accomplishments & Failures
+Wounded Gedhra themself.
+Felled aga brakksi.
+Captured by Vonën

 ### Education
+Understanding from an ascended.
 # Social
-## Reign

 ## Wealth

-## Relations & Family Ties
+Whatever he can take, and manifest.
 ## Hobbies
+Woodcarving and lilting.

 #item #lore
 # Description